SAP-samples/process-automation-enablement/Workshops/DSAG JK 2024/exercises/ex1/README.md

-# 2. Create a Sales Order App Using SAP Build Apps  DSAG
+# 2. Create a Sales Order App Using SAP Build Apps
 &nbsp;
 Click [Lobby](https://sap-build-academy-eu10.eu10.build.cloud.sap/lobby) to open the entry page of SAP Build Apps.
 1. In the Lobby, use the search field to look for the project named **DSAG-Buildapps-Template**.